 AML Technologies ("AML"), an Adelaide, Australia based start-up company with proprietary technology for applying aluminum alloys to additive layer manufacturing processes, also commonly referred to as 3D printing.
+AML continues to test and report on scandium wire samples, under this program.

 Bronze-Alu Group ("BAL"), based in La Couture-Boussey, northern France.
 BAL is a privately-held manufacturer of precision high-pressure die cast parts, and offers prototyping, machining, finishing and engineering services, employing both aluminum and copper-based alloys.
 BAL exports approximately 80% of its products to customers outside of France.
+BAL has completed their samples testing and no further testing is planned at this time.